ryanorsinger/machine-learning-classification-workshop/handout.md

 - Focus on student outcomes
 - Placement services and quality of network
 - Immersion works.
-Full-time, live, in-person instruction for 5 months works.
+Full-time, live instruction for 5 months works.
 - Projects simulate the work environment from real world data to presenting findings

 ### What is Data Science?